ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 1. Once the PR is merged, note the new tag version or commit SHA.
 It will be required in the next section.

-## 5. Synchronize your landing zone
+## 4. Synchronize the Landing Zone
 Your landing zone is now built and published in the `tier1-infra` repo, but Config Sync is not aware yet.
-This is where the `configsync` repo comes in to fill the gap.
+This is where the `gcp-tier1-configsync` repo comes in to fill the gap by creating a new Root Sync.

-1. Get the root-sync kpt package
+1. Follow step 1-4 of [Changing.md](./Changing.md) to **add** the tier1 Root Sync package (step 2A).
+If the package already exists from bootstrapping other environments, **modify** it for the new environment (step 2B).
+    - Package details:
         ```bash
-    TODO: kpt pkg get URL ./tier1-root-sync
+        export PKG_URL='TODO: publish package'

+        # the version to add, look in the pkg CHANGELOG.md, use 'main' if not available
+        export VERSION=''

+        export DEST_FOLDER='tier1-root-sync'
         ```
-1. Customize the root-sync package

-    Refer to the `Make Code Changes` section of the [Changing.md](Changing.md#Make%20code%20changes)

-1. Generate hydrated files

-    Refer to the `Generate hydrated files` section of the [Changing.md](Changing.md#Generate%20hydrated%20files)

-1. Add changes to repository

-    Refer to the `Add changes to repository` section of the [Changing.md](Changing.md#Add%20changes%20to%20repository).

-    **You will need to push to main when running git push**
+    - Customization: you will need to customize 2 files.

-    `git push --set-upstream origin main`

-1. Excellent !
-You have your `tier1-configsync` repository ready for next steps..
+        > **!!!
+IMPORTANT !!!** Only customize for the environment your are bootstrapping.

+        - `tier1-root-sync/setters.yaml`: general settings to create the new Root Sync.
+Some values to customize are:
+            - `env`: the environment you are bootstrapping.
+            - `repo-url`: the URL of your `tier1-infra` repo.
+            - `repo-dir`: the `deploy/<env>` folder to observe.
+        - `tier1-root-sync/setters-version.yaml`: setting to control the version of `tier1-infra` to observe.
+            - `version`: the new tag or commit SHA noted earlier.

+1. Once your PR is merged, Config Sync will pick up the new Root Sync to create.
+This new Root Sync will in turn pick up all the resources you have built and hydrated earlier in the `tier1-infra/deploy/<env>` directory.

-# 6. Validate the landing zone deployment
+## 5. Validate the landing zone deployment
 Perform this [procedure](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#4-validate-the-landing-zone-deployment) as described

+You should now see two Root Syncs:
+- `root-sync`: to your `...gcp-tier1-configsync/deploy/<env>@main` repo containing 1 rootsync resource which defines...
+- the root sync to your `...tier1-infra/deploy/<env>@<version>` repo

-# 7. Perform the post-deployment steps
+## 6. Perform the post-deployment steps
 Perform this [procedure](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#5-perform-the-post-deployment-steps) as described

-# THE END
+## THE END
 Congratulations!
 You have completed the deployment of your landing zone as per SSC implementation.